rc glider in flight

 Try it - go to the Mixers menu, and create a mix for CH1.
 Set 'Ail' as the source and leave all the other options at their default values.
 As you move the aileron stick, the servo should respond.
 Now adjust the weight and offset, and observe the effect.

-In this exampe, the ailerons use CH1 and CH2.
-To indicate that the ailerons work in opposition, we reverse the sign of weight in one of the mixes.
+In the example below, CH1 and CH5 are the aileron channels.
+To indicate that the ailerons work in opposition, the sign of one of the mixer weights is reversed.

 Mixer